Medical treatment

 If you receive social assistance (Sozialhilfe), you are not compulsorily insured in the statutory health insurance system.
 However, you will receive a health insurance card from a statutory health insurance fund, and this allows you to access healthcare services if you need them, in line with the services provided by statutory health insurance.
 The costs will be covered by the welfare office (Sozialamt).

-If you receive benefits under the Asylum Seekers Benefits Act (Asylbewerberleistungsgesetz), you are only entitled to the medical and dental treatment required for the treatment of acute illness or pain during the first 18 months of your stay in Germany.
+If you receive benefits under the Asylum Seekers Benefits Act (Asylbewerberleistungsgesetz), you are only entitled to the medical and dental treatment required for the treatment of acute illness or pain during the first 36 months of your stay in Germany.
 This includes the provision of medicine and dressings, as well as other benefits required for recovery, improvement or alleviation of illness or its consequences.
+After 36 months, you will also receive the analogue benefits described in the previous section.

 Officially recommended vaccinations and medically necessary preventive examinations for the prevention and early detection of diseases or the consequences of diseases are also covered, among other things.